Muiraquitã

-Muiraquitã (Brazilian Portuguese: /mujɾakiˈtɐ̃/, from Tupi mbïraki'tã, "knot of trees", from muyrá / mbyra, "tree", "stick", "wood" and quit, "knot", "wart", "rounded object") is the name given to various types of old artefacts of Amazonian Indian origin, carved in stone (primarily jade, nephrite) or wood, and representing animals (especially frogs, but also others such as fish and turtles) or people.
+Muiraquitã (Brazilian Portuguese: /mujɾakiˈtɐ̃/, from Tupi mbïraki'tã, "knot of trees", from muyrá / mbyra, "tree", "stick", "wood" and quit, "knot", "wart", "rounded object") is the name given to various types of old artefacts of Amazonian Indigenous origin, carved in stone (primarily jade, nephrite) or wood, and representing animals (especially frogs, but also others such as fish and turtles) or people.
 Muiraquitãs are often used as pendants, amulets, and in other decorative capacities.

 In Brazilian folklore, there are a number of legends associated with the muiraquitã, to which supernatural qualities are often attributed.

 Historical information

 The Muiraquitã, a carved green frog-shaped stone, was used as an amulet by the Tapajós women to prevent disease and avoid infertility.
 Their popularity spread around the Lower Amazon Basin and through to the Caribbean, where Muiraquitãs from the Amazon state in Brazil were found.
 "They must have been an object of exchange among elites," says archaeologist Marcondes Lima da Costa, Federal University of Pará.
 Fashion reached Europe in the eighteenth century when these amulets were taken to the Old Continent.
 It was believed that they prevented epilepsy and kidney stones.
 Today they are rare pieces that reach high prices at auctions.